|Rajakkannu Mutharasanfirstname.lastname@example.org||(703) 292-4608|

 The Nano-Biosensing program supports fundamental engineering research on devices and methods for measurement and quantification of biological analytes.
 Proposals that incorporate emerging nanotechnology methods are especially encouraged.
 Areas of interest include:

-- Proposals on multi-purpose sensor platforms that exceed the performance of current state-of-the-art measurement methods.
+- Multi-purpose sensor platforms that exceed the performance of current state-of-the-art devices.

-- Projects on novel transduction mechanisms and sensor designs suitable for measurement in practical matrix and sample-preparation free approaches.
-These include error-free detection of pathogens and toxins in food matrices, waterborne pathogens, parasites, toxins, biomarkers in body fluids, and others.
+- Novel transduction principles, mechanisms and sensor designs suitable for measurement in practical matrix and sample-preparation-free approaches.
+These include error-free detection of pathogens and toxins in food matrices, waterborne pathogens, parasites, toxins, biomarkers in body fluids, and others that improve human condition.

-- Nano-biosensors that enable measurement of kinetics and thermodynamics of biomolecular interactions in their native states, transmembrane transport, intracellular transport, and other biological phenomena.
+- Nano-biosensors that enable measurement of biomolecular interactions in their native states, transmembrane transport, intracellular transport and reactions, and other biological phenomena.

-Innovative proposals outside of the above specific interest areas may be considered.
-However, prior to submission, it is recommended that the PI contact the Program Director to avoid the possibility of the proposal being returned without review.
+Innovative ideas outside of the above specific interest areas may be considered.
+However, prior to submission, it is recommended that the PI contact the Program Director to avoid the proposal being returned without review.

-NOTE: Projects that have a commonality with water quality may be jointly supported by the Environmental Engineering program (CBET 1440).
-Photonic nanosensors with medical applications should be submitted to Biophotonics (CBET 7236).
+NOTE: Projects related to water quality may be jointly supported with the Environmental Engineering program (CBET 1440).
+Photonic nanosensors with medical applications and/or imaging should be submitted to Biophotonics (CBET 7236).
+The Nano-Biosensing program does not support imaging applications.

 INFORMATION COMMON TO MOST CBET PROGRAMS